toltalchaos/shop-os/README.md

     - FIRESTORE SETTINGS
         - MANAGER ACCOUNT
         - TOKENS FOR .ENV

+- Db data versioning/application version tagging for later releases.
+    - right now the static data is ever changing shape so it makes sense to keep changing.
+BUT it should return a field with the version number and there should be a way to update the shape of the storage when the version changes and expectes different data.
+        - expected data shape tied to version number. on update the data shape is managed.

 - data/sales anylitics in the management directories (https://www.npmjs.com/package/victory) would be cool
     - use firebase queries to run analytics and pump the data into visuialization tools/components